TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 ## General Requirements for the Document

-- All submissions must be composed in Markdown.
-Please refrain from submitting PDFs or Word documents.
+- Submissions must be composed in Markdown format.
+Submitting PDFs or Word documents is not permitted.
-- All sources must be cited unless the information is common knowledge among the writer's audience.
+- All information that is not considered common knowledge among the audience must be properly cited.
-- The document must be written in the third person.
+- The document should be written in the third person.
-- An introduction must be included.
+- An introduction section should be included.
-- The latest fully formulated problem must be clearly stated using "shall" statements.
+- The latest fully formulated problem must be clearly articulated using explicit "shall" statements.
-- The document must include a complete, well-specified high-level solution, including a system block diagram.
+- The document must present a comprehensive, well-specified high-level solution.
+- The solution must contain a system block diagram.
-- For each atomic subsystem, a functional description, inputs, outputs, and specifications must be provided.
+- For every atomic subsystem, a detailed functional description, inputs, outputs, and specifications must be provided.
-- A statement of ethical, professional, and standards considerations should be included, detailing the specific constraints they have imposed.
+- The document should include an acknowledgment of ethical, professional, and standards considerations, explaining the specific constraints imposed.
-- A Gantt chart must be included, detailing all tasks necessary to complete the detailed design and specifying the individual(s) responsible for each task.
+- The solution must include a refined estimate of the resources needed, including: costs, allocation of management responsibilities for each subsystem, and a Gantt chart.

 ## Introduction